HegemanLab/data-processing-notes/README.md

 Ask for help if this is your first time using command line.

-To use command line run `cmd` from the start menu.
+To open command line run `cmd` from the start menu.
 To change directories type: `cd Z:\folder`.
 To list what is in the directory enter: `dir`.

 #### Voltage Polarity